 So, in a Nutshell, What Is SEO?

-For those who are have been on extended vacations to remote areas of the world without Internet access for the last 8 years, SEO – often referred to as search engine optimization – is the process of optimizing content in order to create favorable conditions for the content to drive targeted, relevant traffic or reach a favorable metric.
+For those who are have been on extended vacations to remote areas of the world without Internet access for the last decade, SEO – often referred to as search engine optimization – is the process of optimizing content in order to create favorable conditions for the content to drive targeted, relevant traffic or reach a favorable metric.
 Examples of metrics might include increased visibility in search, increased revenue for the company, or increased branding and mind share.
 It has always involved a range of factors, loosely classified into ‘on page’ and ‘off page’ camps.

 However, while some of those core factors have remained the same over the years, a great many of the factors involved have changed considerably – or have entirely evolved altogether.